 Julie Lyn Barber, D.A.

-Dr. Barber is an Assistant Professor in the Department of Theatre and Dance at Western Kentucky University, where she teaches musical theatre, voice and diction for the actor, advanced studio production, theatre appreciation, and culture & performance.
-She directed WKU productions of 9 to 5 and Guys and Dolls, choreographed Spelling Bee and Hair (which she also music directed.).
-She has taught ballet, theatre arts, and music to students of all ages for over 20 years.
-She regularly teaches master classes in Spolin improvisation, musical theatre, and voice, and has recently given presentations on the importance of providing failure-training opportunities for students, training transgender singers, and challenging gender bias in entertainment.
+Dr. Barber is an Associate Professor in the Department of Theatre and Dance at Western Kentucky University, where she teaches Voice Lessons to BFA musical theatre majors, Advanced Musical Theatre Workshop, Voice and Diction for the Actor (Linklater), Musical Theatre Ensemble and Audition Techniques.
+She also occasionally teaches Voice and Movement (Acting 1), Theatre Appreciation, and Performance & Culture.
+She directed WKU productions of The Drowsy Chaperone, 9 to 5: The Musical and Guys and Dolls, and choreographed Spelling Bee and Hair (which she also music directed.).
+She has taught ballet, theatre arts, piano, and music to students of all ages for over 20 years.
+She regularly teaches master classes in Spolin improvisation, musical theatre, and voice, and has recently given presentations on the importance of providing failure-training opportunities for students, the integration of singing and dancing techniques, training transgender singers, and challenging gender bias in entertainment.

 Dr. Barber has served as music director for many schools and theatre companies in Oregon (American Heritage Theater Project, Cathedral School, Valley Catholic High School) and Indiana (Taylor University Theatre, Nettle Creek Players, Round Barn Theatre, Muncie Civic Theatre, Monroe Central High School, Farmland Dinner Theatre, Indyfringe).
 Representative productions include Into the Woods, Honk!, Thoroughly Modern Millie, Ragtime, Cats, The Robber Bridegroom, Secret Garden, The Rocky Horror Show, A Christmas Carol (Menken) and Seussical.
 Recent music direction projects included The Fantasticks at Nettle Creek Players (Hagerstown, IN), Guys and Dolls at The Round Barn Theatre at Amish Acres (Nappanee, Indiana), and Hair (Western Kentucky University).